keychain8/SGH_assignment/README.md

 # SGH_assignment

-The steps below assumes you have anaconda installed on the machine.
+The steps below assumes you have anaconda installed on the machine. <br>
 Installation can be found here: https://docs.anaconda.com/anaconda/install/

 To run file: